pvln94/Identifying-Age-Group-of-Actor/Dataset/README.md

 where each dataset contains an excel file and folder of images.

-Excel contains image and id which is our target.
+Excel contains id and class which is our target.
 ![image](https://github.com/user-attachments/assets/1e219b43-c4d3-4ede-bf64-7dea067188b8)